elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

 >**Please Note:** Using `Use first row/column as header` feature, you must be sure that header values are unique.

-Values from spreadsheets return as 'UNFORMATTED_VALUE' [type](https://developers.google.com/sheets/api/reference/rest/v4/ValueRenderOption)
+Values from spreadsheets return as `UNFORMATTED_VALUE` [type](https://developers.google.com/sheets/api/reference/rest/v4/ValueRenderOption)

 #### Cases with ROWS dimension: